incordlabs/cortex/README.md

 ## Getting Started

-Just heard of Flash?
+Just heard of Cortex?
 You are at the right place!
 Just continue reading this section and we hope you can get on board really quickly.

 </div>

 <details>
 <summary>
-The Flash Book 🔥
+The Cortex Book 🔥
 </summary>
 <br />

-To begin working effectively with Flash, it is crucial to understand its key components and philosophy.
-This is why we highly recommend new users to read the first sections of The Flash Book 🔥.
+To begin working effectively with Cortex, it is crucial to understand its key components and philosophy.
+This is why we highly recommend new users to read the first sections of The Cortex Book 🔥.
 It provides detailed examples and explanations covering every facet of the framework, including building blocks like tensors, modules, and optimizers, all the way to advanced usage, like coding your own GPU kernels.